Peco602/peco602.github.io/content/post/0090-python-dicom/index.md

 Got it!
 The sequence of pre-processing steps has deeply enhanced the details of the CT scan contained in the DICOM file.
-The image can be now definitely visually analyzed.
+At this point, the image can be definitely visually analyzed.

 ## Image export

-As just seen, DICOM files contain not only image data, but also lots of ancillary information. it has also been demonstrated the image may not be immediately usable without some processing.
-It means DICOM images are not accessible without specific viewers and the image exchange is even more difficult since different viewers may differently process them.
+As already discussed, DICOM files contain not only image data, but also lots of ancillary information.
+It has also been demonstrated the image may not be immediately usable without some processing.
+DICOM images are not accessible without specific viewers and the image exchange may be even more difficult since different viewers may differently process the images.
 A possible solution could be to convert the DICOM file into a standard exchange format, e.g., JPEG or PNG.

 The starting point is the pre-processed image `out`.
 The first step is to convert pixel data to `float` in order to avoid overflow or underflow losses during image scaling.